Good and Bad Passwords How-To

 password than any single random character sequence of similar

 length.
-Further, where the single random sequence cannot be
+Further, where the single random sequence may not be

-reliably found by existing technology today, the Afrikaans
+reliably found (depending on length) by existing technology, the Afrikaans

 derived password surely can; it's simply a matter of the cracker